mylofi/local-vault/README.md

 The primary feature of this library is automatically handling encryption (on write) and decryption (on read) from a local vault's data -- so data is always encrypted at-rest -- all client-side with no servers.

-The [cryptographic encryption/decryption key is furthermore protected locally in the client in a biometric passkey (i.e., in an authenticator, secure enclave, etc)](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#how-does-it-work).
+The [cryptographic encryption/decryption key is furthermore protected locally in the client in a biometric passkey (i.e., authenticator, secure enclave, etc)](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#how-does-it-work).
 Users can thus safely access their protected data with a simple biometric passkey authentication -- no troublesome passwords, and no privacy-eroding remote servers!

 **Local Vault** directly depends on [**Local-Data-Lock**](https://github.com/mylofi/local-data-lock), which depends on [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client).